furti/FreeCAD-ArchTextures/README.md

 This looks a lot more realistic.

 There are two types of bump maps available:
- - **Height Map**: This is a simple greyscale texture that contains height informations per pixel.
+ - **Height Map**: This is a simple greyscale texture that contains height information per pixel.
 The darker the pixel, the deeper inside the surface it is.
  - **Normal Map**: A normal map is a blueish type of texture.
 This map looks more realistic than a height map as it contains more information than a height map.
 The color of each pixel defines the normal vector for this part of the surface.
 So light calculation could be a lot more accurate.

  To enable bump mapping, simply select a bump map texture file for a given material.
 Bump mapping only works in combination with a texture.
 When you select a bump map only, nothing will be displayed at all.